danwallach/travis-activate/README.md

 Now you can simply run `python travis-activate.py` and it will both activate any previously inactive repos (matching the regex) and will request a rebuild for them.
 Easy!
 Run it from a cron script?
 Sure!
+Note that this script *requests* that Travis synchronize itself with GitHub, but this request appears to be asynchronous, so a single run of this script might still miss some recently created repositories.